 Mark Wright is an award-winning journalist and television news anchor in Seattle, Washington.
-He was born in Seattle, but he was raised on his family’s organic vegetable farm in Whatcom County.
+He was born in Seattle but raised on his family’s organic vegetable farm in Whatcom County.
 Mark started working in the fields in grade school – weeding, cultivating and irrigating the crops.
 He and his family cut their own wood for heat and raised their own livestock.
 Growing up on a farm taught Mark the value of hard work.
 It also instilled in him a love of locally-grown food and a sustainable lifestyle.
 Mark still grows vegetables on the farm each summer.

 Mark attended Ferndale High School and Washington State University.
 At WSU, he fell in love with broadcasting and his future wife.
-Mark’s professional broadcasting career began while attending the Murrow School of Communication at WSU.
+Mark’s professional broadcasting career began while attending the Murrow College of Communication at WSU.
 He worked as a reporter and anchor for the university-owned public radio station.
-Attending the college that shaped legendary journalist Ed Murrow has always served as an inspiration to Mark.
+Attending the same college that legendary journalist Ed Murrow attended has always served as an inspiration to Mark.
 Throughout his career he has tried to apply Murrow’s commitment to integrity and innovation to every position he’s held.
-Mark graduated in 1989 from WSU with a BA in Communications and a minor in Business.
+Mark graduated from WSU in 1989 with a BA in Communications and a minor in Business.

-Mark is also committed to serving the communities in which he works.
-He is a member of the Downtown Seattle Rotary Club.
+Mark is committed to serving the communities in which he works.
+He serves in the leadership of the Downtown Seattle Rotary Club.
 The club serves those in need at home and overseas.
 It is the world’s largest Rotary.
 Mark has served on the Rotary Service Foundation Board of Directors and currently is the Vice President of Programs.
-Mark also volunteers his time to emcee various charity benefits and events around Western Washington.
-Food Lifeline, American Cancer Society, American Lung Association, The Salvation Army, Hospice of Snohomish County and Wellspring Family Services are among organizations Mark supports.
+Mark also volunteers as an emcee and host for various charity benefits and events around Western Washington.
+Food Lifeline, American Cancer Society, American Lung Association, The Salvation Army, Hospice of Snohomish County and Wellspring Family Services are some of the organizations Mark supports.